jsgounot/BioScripts/SpringCompression/README.md

 ### Outputs

-You should have both the `spring` files,  `cmp` files which are results from `zcmp` and should be empty.
-Finally, a table `compression.stat.tsv` contains information about the compression rate for each sample.
+You should have both the `spring` files, `cmp` files should be empty.
+You can double check that all files were checked (no differences observed between the initial fastq and decompressed fasta files) by checking `output/compression.check.txt`, all samples should have  a `True` value in their 3 column.
+Finally, a table `output/compression.stat.tsv` contains information about the compression rate for each sample.